HL7/davinci-ecdx/input/pagecontent/index.md

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.

 - [Home]\: The home page provides the introduction and background for the Da Vinci Clinical Data Exchange Project.
-- [Framework]\: This page provide detailed guidance on the set of FHIR transactions and the FHIR artifacts used in a general framework to support exchange of clinical information between provider and payers.
+- [Framework]\: This page provides detailed guidance on the set of FHIR transactions and the FHIR artifacts used in a general framework to support exchange of clinical information between provider and payers.
 - [Example Scenarios]\: The IG describes 6 example scenarios using the framework defined in this guide.
 Each use case is designed around a benefit resulting from the information exchange interaction.
 - [FHIR Artifacts]\: These pages provide detailed descriptions and examples for the FHIR objects defined in this guide.
   - [Profiles]\: This page lists the set of Profiles that are defined in this guide.